jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

     }

     /* Handle libmarpa errors in the most usual way.
-       Uses 1 position on the stack, and throws the error, if so desired.
+       Uses 2 positions on the stack, and throws the error, if so desired.
        The error may be thrown or not thrown.
        The caller is expected to handle any non-thrown error.